Ali Laventhol got her start in show business working on huge movies like Terminator: Salvation and Pirates of the

 She was a Visual Effects Compositor working on the “flame” while privately pursuing a dream to write for TV.She soon teamed up with Tawnya, her writing partner, and their careers have gone from strength to strength.
 The break came when their Nurse Jackie spec was selected for NBC’s Writers On the Verge Program in 2010.
 Representation followed and then their first job as staff writers on Fairly Legal.

-Since then, they have written on Famous In Love (Freeform), The Night Shift (NBC), Perception (TNT), The Client List (Lifetime), A Million Little Things (ABC), Ginny & Georgia (Netflix), Salsa (Apple), and currently My Life With The Walter Boys (Netflix) where she is a Co-Executive Producer.
-Ali has also been a sometime reader for WOTV submissions reading, scoring and writing coverage.
+Since then, they have written on Famous In Love (Freeform), The Night Shift (NBC), Perception (TNT), The Client List (Lifetime), A Million Little Things (ABC), Ginny & Georgia (Netflix), Salsa (Apple), My Life With The Walter Boys (Netflix), and Bel-Air (Peacock) where she is a Co-Executive Producer.
+Ali is a former reader for WOTV submissions, scoring and writing coverage.

 Also a former competitive equestrian and yoga teacher, she’s worked for the gun control lobby, rescued dogs, climbed pyramids and held her Dad’s hand as he took his last breath.
 It’s a life she now puts into her writing.

-She is repped by Industry Entertainment and Morris Yorn.
+She is repped by UTA, Industry Entertainment, and Morris Yorn.

 Script Anatomy has made me a much stronger writer.
 I have won and placed in multiple contests with scripts I’ve written in their classes.
 I can’t recommend them highly enough!
 I’ve taken the Televisionary class and the Draft class with Ali and both times I’ve been impressed by how she maintains a warm and encouraging environment while giving you the tools you need to take your material to the next level.
 She is experienced and knowledgeable about story and she doesn’t just find what’s not working, she helps you fix it.